-How to Vigorously Make Your Mobile App Development a Flourishing Business in 2021
+How to Make Your Mobile App a Flourishing Business in 2023

-To mention, statistically, 25% of new apps were used only once and then abandoned in 2020.
+Statistically, there are 1,5 million abandoned apps in Google Play and App Store for Q1 2022.
 This is sad news to hear.
 On the contrary, the market is huge and expected to reach 935B by 2023.

-Luckily, with this article at hands, you can take your piece of a pie and be able to:
+Luckily, with this article at hand, you can take your piece of a pie and be able to:

-- increases chances of your mobile app success
+- increases the chances of your mobile app success

 - avoid the major pitfalls during the mobile app development